 Comprehensive Management for ADHD

-Managing ADHD calls for specific strategies combining therapy with medication.
-Medications help with core symptoms; therapy addresses emotional and behavioral difficulties.
+Medications help with core symptoms; psychotherapy addresses emotional and behavioral difficulties.
 Combining both therapies helps people better control their symptoms and increase their daily functioning.
 Therapy offers necessary skills and support, which helps people negotiate the complexity of ADHD more successfully.

 Addressing Coexisting Disorders